 - Bring a valid passport or national identity card and a copy of it;

-- At the Immigration office you will be given a tax form Modelo 790 (currently 9.45 euro).
-You can pay it at any bank or use ATM´s (the nearest one to calle Bailén office is on Plaza de España, BBVA bank has an ATM where you can make the payment).
+- Prior to the appointment, you are required to fill in and print out the fee form Modelo 790 Código 012 (you can download it here).
+When filling in, select Asignación de Número de Identidad de Extranjero (NIE) a instancia del interesado (currently 9.54 euro).
+As you will not have the NIE number prior to your appointment yet, most banks will not allow to pay the fee.
+So, bring the form to the appointment – and once the NIE number is assigned, pay it at any bank or use ATM´s (the nearest one to calle Bailén office is on Plaza de España, BBVA bank has an ATM where you can make the payment).
 Once that is done, return to the office to hand in the bank receipt;

 - Your NIE number will be issued in 7 days, and you won´t need an appointment to pick it up.